randleem/Randle_Website/README.md

 *September 2020*

-This was the first website I built prior to starting the School of Code using HTML & CSS
+This is my first website, built prior to starting the School of Code using HTML & CSS 😀

 ## Built with